amd/ryzen-ai-documentation/docs/modelport.rst

 .. .. rubric:: Olive

 ..
-Olive is an easy-to-use tool which supports post-training quantization (PTQ).
+Olive is an easy-to-use tool, which supports post-training quantization (PTQ).

 ..
 For more details, refer to the :doc:`olive_quant` page.